Eslavic/Learning-Web-Development/FreeCodeCamp/01_HTML_Tutorial_Basics/notes.md

   - The `<a>` element creates a hyperlink, allowing users to navigate to another webpage, a specific section within the same page, or even trigger downloads.
   - It requires the [**href**](#html-attributes) attribute.
   - **`target="\_blank"`**: Opens the linked page in a new tab or window.
+- **`<div>`**:
+  - A basic container used to group other HTML elements together.
+  - It doesn't add any special meaning — it's just a box to organize your content.
+  - Very useful when you want to apply styles or layout changes using CSS.
+- **`class="..."`**:
+  - This is an attribute you add to an element to give it a name (a "class").
+  - That name can be used in CSS to style that element.
+  - You can also use the same class on multiple elements to apply the same styles to all of them.
 - **List Elements (`<ul>, <ol>`)**:
   - **Unordered List (`<ul>`)**: Creates an unordered list (bulleted list).
   - **Ordered List (`<ol>`)**: Creates an ordered (numbered) list.